 For example, what drove Luther to the monastery wasn’t devotion.

-Find out what it was in this excerpt, adapted from Logos Mobile Education course Milestones of the Protestant Reformation, taught by Dr. Jennifer Powell McNutt, associate professor of theology and history of Christianity at Wheaton College and a teaching elder in the Presbyterian Church (USA).
+Find out what it was in this excerpt, adapted from Logos Mobile Education course Milestones of the Protestant Reformation, 46% off through October 31, taught by Dr. Jennifer Powell McNutt, associate professor of theology and history of Christianity at Wheaton College and a teaching elder in the Presbyterian Church (USA).

 The first Reformation Day

 On October 31, 1517, a completely ordinary event occurred: An obscure monk named Martin Luther, teaching at the new University in Wittenberg, launched a debate in the customary manner of a university professor.

 With academic freedom, he nailed ninety-five theses to the local church door according to the current scholarly practice and in the accepted scholarly language of Latin.

 Luther’s intention was to spark an academic debate over the current practice of indulgences in the church—as was his right as professor of theology.
 Yet, what transpired from 1517 on could in no way be predicted or anticipated.
 This was not the first time that indulgences were criticized. . . .
 This was not even the first time that Luther himself voiced concerns over the corruption of indulgences.
 Moreover, Luther did not even call for the abolition of indulgences at this point but merely its reform.

 Nevertheless, and thanks to the printing press, within two weeks, Luther’s Latin ninety-five theses had circulated throughout Germany.